 As someone who is studying AI and Neural Networks for the first time, I can say that this course was a very enjoyable experience for me.
 The structure of the information content makes the learning experience all the more valuable, and makes the learner yearn for more.
 Compared to the previous 3 courses, this course gives a little more mobility in terms of thought process and problem solving by introducing Keras, and allowing the learner to play around with models.
 All in all, it was well worth the time!

 Great stuff!
 I have some background in image and signal processing and the mathematical properties of convolutions; so I it made sense to me that they would be useful in deep learning for image processing.
 However, that point was amplified for me when Andrew Ng showed how a convolutional layer compared to a fully connected layer: The idea that a convolutional layer was achieved through parameter sharing and masking (forcing parameters to 0) and was in a sense a form of regularization was eye-opening.

-par David C•
+par Youdinghuan C•

 This is an amazing course.
 The instructor Andrew thoroughly walked through the motivation, concepts, and implementation of Convolutional Neural Network.
 The programming exercises are very informative, easy to follow, and helpful in terms of reviewing concepts covered lectures.
 Quizzes are of moderate difficulty and are also a resource for content review.
 Case studies chosen in lectures are very interesting and relevant.
 I highly recommend this course, especially for those who are new to the field.